nathankeyt/XRInteractionExperiments/README.md

 ## Drawing on surface with hand and line trace

-Can hold a button to draw in the air in 3D.
+Can draw on surface by moving hand with line trace

 ## Drawing with joystick and line trace